 2. When should I be worried about discharge during pregnancy?

-When pregnant, if you notice that your vaginal discharge is green or yellow, has a different consistency and smell, or your vaginal area is itchy or red, you should contact your obstetrician (11).
+If you notice vaginal discharge during pregnancy green or yellow, has a different consistency and smell, or your vaginal area is itchy or red, you should contact your obstetrician (11).

 3. Will the yellow discharge go away on its own when pregnant?